headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 #### Manage Modules

-Modules can be **excluded** from the **Deployment** so that the resourc files or OSGi packages are not synced with / deployed on the server.
-Any exlcuded files can be included again.
+Modules can be **excluded** from the **Deployment** so that the resource files or OSGi packages are not synced with / deployed on the server.
+Any excluded files can be included again.

 To bring up the build click on the **Manage Build Configuration** icon: